 The eLearning technology is advancing rapidly, and skills that were competitive even a few years ago are quickly becoming obsolete.
-To stay current in the learning experience design field, instructional designers and eLearning developers should constantly keep up with the new trends and technologies.
+To stay current in the field of learning experience design and development, instructional designers and eLearning developers should constantly keep up with the new trends and technologies.

 See the list below or download this handout as a PDF file.

-A leaderboard can make the learning process fun, introduce competition, and motivate the learners.
+A leaderboard can make the learning process fun, introduce competition, and motivate the learners to pay attention in order to score more points.
 Fortunately, it’s easy to add a leaderboard to your Articulate Storyline or Adobe Captivate course.
+All you need to do is the Leaderboard Widget that you can style to match the course design and then add to your course as a web object that will display on the slide.

 - Display courses in full screen.